mirrorlook/scratch-repo/file1.md

 This is a file.
 There are many like it, but this one is mine.

-...and THIS one has been edited.
+...and THIS one has been EDITED